Yoandry Urgellés

 Yoandry Urgellés Cobas (born July 28, 1981 in Santiago de Cuba) is a left fielder for Industriales of the Cuban National Series.
 He was part of the Cuban team that won the gold medal at the 2004 Summer Olympics in Athens.

+Career

 During the 2005-06 Cuban National Series, Urgelles hit .362, with 66 RBIs — second on the team to league MVP Alexander Mayeta.
 Urgelles did lead the team in bases on balls, with 62.